Package insert / prescribing information

 Falling Asleep During Activities of Daily Living and Somnolence

-Patients taking Carbidopa and Levodopa Tablets, USP alone or with other dopaminergic drugs have reported suddenly falling asleep without prior warning of sleepiness while engaged in activities of daily living (includes operation of motor vehicles).
+Patients taking carbidopa and levodopa alone or with other dopaminergic drugs have reported suddenly falling asleep without prior warning of sleepiness while engaged in activities of daily living (includes operation of motor vehicles).
 Road traffic accidents attributed to sudden sleep onset have been reported.
 Although many patients reported somnolence while on dopaminergic medications, there have been reports of road traffic accidents attributed to sudden onset of sleep in which the patient did not perceive any warning signs, such as excessive drowsiness, and believed that they were alert immediately prior to the event.
 Sudden onset of sleep has been reported to occur as long as one year after the initiation of treatment.

 Hyperpyrexia and Confusion